 Furthermore, it supports you to backup files to Google Drive, OneDrive, and other cloud storage services.
 It also provides CBackup Cloud with 10GB of free space for users to backup their important files.
 So, you can uninstall the Dropbox app and run CBackup to backup files to Dropbox to save space on your hard drive.
 Download CBackup and follow the specific steps to run it:

-2. Click the My Storage tab, click Add Clouds to select Dropbox to add.
+2. Click the Storage tab, and select Dropbox to Authorize Now.
 Then, continue to grant CBackup to access your Dropbox storage space.

 3. After that, click the Backup tab and tap Backup PC to Public Cloud.

 4. Specify the task name.
 Select the files you want to back up to Dropbox.
 Then pick Dropbox.

 5. You can click Settings the enable Dropbox scheduled backups for computer files (optional).
 Click Start Backup to begin the backup task.

 Here are some possible causes of Dropbox high disk usage as well as tried and effective methods that can help you to solve this problem.
 We recommend you use an alternative to Dropbox as a method to completely solve Dropbox taking up disk space with ease.